 Malinda is a rare, medium-size, conical apple with dull yellow skin and patches or streaks of pink-orange blush.
 It sometimes has some russeting.
-Its flesh is crisp, juicy, and sweet, but undistinguished.
+Its flesh is crisp, juicy, and sweet.
 It was valued more for its hardiness than its flavor.

-Malinda originated in Orange County, Vermont, and was being planted in Minnesota as early as 1860.
+Malinda was discovered in Topsham, Vermont, by Irvin W. Rollins, who named the apple after his sister.
+Rollins introduced Malinda trees to Elgin, Minnesota, in the late 1850s.
 One early reviewer called it the finest winter sweet apple yet known or cultivated in this country.